 The biggest advantage to satellite internet is nationwide availability.
-If you live outside the suburbs or in a rural area, satellite internet is the best way (maybe the only way) to get internet service.
+If you live outside the suburbs or in a rural area, satellite internet is the best way (and maybe the only way) to get internet service.

-Satellite internet isn’t as generous as cable internet when it comes to data allowance, but outside of multiplayer online gaming, satellite internet can cover most internet needs.
+Satellite internet isn’t as generous as cable internet when it comes to data allowance, but outside of multiplayer online gaming and working from home, satellite internet can cover most internet needs.

 You might also find bundled internet + TV options which can save money on monthly bills, so make sure to ask if bundled options are available in your area.